FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/show-live-right-away.md

 For some use cases, like live bidding, or online events, this is not the desired behavior - you may want the commenting widget to be more like a "chat" box where new comments "show right away".

-Hence the name of the flag that enables that feature: **showLiveRightAway**.
+Hence, the name of the flag that enables that feature: **showLiveRightAway**.

 We can turn it on as follows: